 If you had invested $10,000 in Exxon Mobil in 1990, your investment would be worth more than $50,833 today.
 Not to mention, you would have received even more money in dividend payments, which works out to an additional 5% return per year according to Blue Harbinger Investing Research.
 Depending on which year in that span you’re talking about, that would have accounted for between $500 and $2,700 per year in added dividend income while enjoying one of the best yields on the market.

 Those kinds of returns are nothing to sneeze at.

-At the same time, the energy sector is likely to undergo a major change as a changing political climate in the U.S. puts emphasis on clean energy.
-Joe Biden is now the president and the Democratic Party — a party that has long been proponents of clean energy — controls Congress.
+At the same time, the energy space is likely to undergo a major change as a changing political climate in the U.S. puts emphasis on clean energy.
+Joe Biden is now the president and the Democratic Party — a party that has long been proponents of renewable resources— controls Congress.
 With a major shift toward clean energy likely on the horizon, massive opportunities are beginning to emerge in the sector.

-So it’s not surprising to see that so many investors are looking to try their hand at investing in energy stocks.
+So it’s not surprising to see that so many investors are looking to try their hand at investing in energy.

 As with any investment made in any sector, it’s always a good idea to do your research and find what you believe to be the stocks with the highest potential to generate returns.
 Some of the best energy stocks you may want to start researching are listed below.

 Exxon Mobil had a tough run in 2020, but has been in a strong recovery since November.
 Its stock price fell more than 50% as the result of demand concerns associated with the COVID-19 shutdowns and the resulting oil supply surplus.
 Nonetheless, the declines proved to be an opportunity as the stock saw a tremendous run at the end of 2020 and early 2021, nearly climbing back to pre-COVID-19 levels.